 On her right shoulder she has a flower tattoo – not a real tattoo, no!
 Her mother would not allow that.
 It is a kind of tattoo that some kids and teenagers make out of sticky and shiny glitters.
 She is no teenager, not by any measures except some traces of childish youth left in her heart.
 She has her own kids aged 3 and 6, a boy and a girl, left for the evening at her mother’s house.

-It is a January, a winter weekend.
-They are gathered for a social evening at her friend house, a mansion actually.
+It is a January, a wintry cold weekend.
+They are gathered for a social evening at her friend’s house, a mansion actually.
 The big house stands on the outskirts of Surrey, British Columbia.
-The sunlight from the west filters through the huge windows accenting the silky curtains that seem to never end, not even when they touch the marble tiles of matching color.
+The sunlight from the west filters through the huge windows accenting the silky curtains that seem to never end, not even when they touch the marble tiles of matching floor.

 Good food, great friends, light conversation – a beautiful evening.

-The party ends; she walks out to their parked car with her husband.
+The party ends; she walks out with her husband to their parked car.
 She jumps in the driver seat and turns on the radio, already tuned to a local desi channel.
 There is chill in the air but she decides not to wear the winter jacket, throwing it on the backseat.
 She fastens her seat-belt, adjust the rear-view mirror to look at her own face; pleased, she adjust it back to the normal setting.

-She does not enjoy driving but she has to; he like to drink at the party, more than he can handle, more than a Police breathalyzer would allow.
-So, she doesn’t let him drive when they are heading home form such parties.
+She does not enjoy driving but she has to; her husband likes to drink at the party, more than he can handle, more than a Police breathalyzer would allow.
+So, she doesn’t let him drive when they are heading home from such parties.

 Her husband stumbles into the passenger seat and they drive off.
 They are heading over to her mom’s house, to pick up the kids.
 She already misses them.